Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Empirical Evaluation

+where the recourse cost $\delta$ is quantified using the $\ell_2$ distance, and their maximum disparity (denoted by $\Delta$) across groups:

+Importantly, our method operates \textit{entirely without access to sensitive attributes}.
+Note that computing fairness metrics-whether for prediction or recourse-requires access to sensitive attributes, which is an inherent limitation of these metrics themselves \cite{buyl2024inherent}.

+\paragraph{Results.} Table~\ref{tab:results_adult} shows that training the base classifier under the \texttt{MISOB} framework improves both predictive and recourse-related performance metrics across all groups, without compromising overall accuracy.
+Notably, \texttt{MISOB} enhances \textit{worst-case group outcomes} and, in many cases, reduces disparities across groups, achieving fairness improvements without degrading the performance for privileged groups.
+These results also highlight an important limitation of gap-based fairness metrics: small gaps can mask universally poor outcomes across groups, giving a misleading sense of fairness.
+In contrast, \texttt{MISOB} can produce configurations with slightly larger gaps but better metric values for every group, thereby promoting greater overall well-being.
 Moreover, the results show that improving fairness at the prediction level does not guarantee fairer recourse outcomes and can even exacerbate them.
 In particular, enforcing parity in TPR through \texttt{POSTPRO} significantly increases the burden and cost for decision subjects.
 This occurs when prediction-level fairness improvements are misaligned with fairness improvements at recourse.
-On the contrary, the holistic perspective of \texttt{MISOB} enables effective improvements in group TPR, while reducing cost and burden of individuals, underscoring the importance of considering the entire pipeline.
-Besides, note that \texttt{POSTPRO} requires training a separate model for each sensitive group characterization, whereas \texttt{MISOB}, being blind to sensitive information, needs to be trained only once and can be evaluated across multiple group characterizations.
+On the contrary, the holistic perspective of \texttt{MISOB} enables effective improvements in group TPR, while reducing the cost and burden of individuals, underscoring the importance of considering the entire pipeline.
+Besides, note that \texttt{POSTPRO} requires training a \textit{separate model} for each sensitive group characterization, whereas \texttt{MISOB}, being blind to sensitive information, needs to be trained only once and can be evaluated across multiple group characterizations.